Non-Kahler Ricci flow singularities modeled on Kahler-Ricci solitons: The set-up

 It follows from Lemma~26 of \cite{IKS14} that condition (a) is preserved under the flow.
 We prove in Section~\ref{FirstOrder} that condition~(b) --- which, as we show there, may be regarded as a ``K\"ahler pinching condition'' --- and condition~(c) are preserved by the flow.
 We prove in Section~\ref{Singular} that (d) is preserved.
-We do not need (e) to be preserved; we need it only for initial comparison with a barrier function constructed in Section~\ref{Singular}.
+We explain the motivation for condition~(e), which we do not prove is preserved, in the discussion of Conjecture~\ref{SouthPole}.